Special Sessions

 The goal of this session is to convene key experts at various career stages to present the latest developments in this area concerning mathematical understanding and applications of the models.
 The aim is to promote discussion and collaboration to propel further advances in the field.
 Specific topics covered are expected to include curve diffusion flow and surface diffusion flow, possibly along with other related flows like the elastic flow of curves and the Willmore-Helfrich flow of surfaces.
 Special solutions including self-similar solutions, long time existence of solutions, stability and singular behaviour will also be addressed.

-Organisers: James Webber, Harvard University and Brigham and Women’s Hospital, USA, jwebber5@bwh.harvard.edu; Todd Quinto, Tufts University, USA.
+Organisers: James Webber (Harvard University and Brigham and Women’s Hospital), jwebber5@bwh.harvard.edu, USA; Todd Quinto (Tufts University), USA.

 Brief Description: Microlocal analysis studies more broadly the singularities of generalised functions and comprises techniques developed in recent decades that relate to the study of, e.g., pseudo differential operators, wavefront sets, and Fourier operators.
 These techniques have been employed fruitfully in the recent inverse problems literature, e.g., to identify and enhance machine learning based image construction methods.